SweetmanTech/myco-docs-2/docs/rewards.md

 ### 3. **What units are the rewards amounts in?**

-Rewards amounts are denominated in wei, the smallest unit of ether.
+Rewards amounts are denominated in **sparks**.
 Ensure you convert them to standard units (e.g., ETH) as needed.

 ### 4. **Is there a sandbox environment available for testing?**